mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/service/paxos/Paxos.md

 6. On receipt of "accepted" messages from a quorum of nodes, the Paxos session has reached a decision.
 The coordinator completes it by sending "commit" messages to all replicas, attaching the proposal value and its ballot number.
    1. It can return completion without waiting for receipt of any commit messages.
 7. A replica accepts a commit unconditionally, by applying the attached partition update.
 If the commit's ballot number is greater than the replica's "accepted" ballot number, it sets its "accepted" register to the message's value and ballot with true "committed" flag, and the "promised" register to its ballot number.
-8. If at any stage of the process that requires a quorum the quorum is not reached, the process restarts from the beginning using a fresh ballot that is greater than the ballot contained in any "rejected" message received.
+8. If at any stage of the process that requires a quorum the quorum is not reached, the coordinator backs off and then restarts the process from the beginning using a fresh ballot that is greater than the ballot contained in any "rejected" message received.

 We can't directly map multi-instance classic Paxos onto this, but we can follow its correctness proofs to ensure the following propositions:
 1. Once a value (possibly empty) has been decided (i.e. accepted by a majority), no earlier proposal can be reproposed.